 - take responsibility for any safety or IRB requirements for the project

-Who can be a Project Investigator (PI)?
+Who can be a project’s Principal Investigator (PI)?

-Can there be two co-PIs?
+Can there be co-PIs?

 Yes, two-year projects may designate two co-PIs; one can take the course release during the first year of the project, and the other during the second year.
 Applications should clearly describe the division of responsibilities between the two PIs in each year of the project funding.